 Rosary comes from the Latin word for “rose garden,” which represents an image of the Virgin Mary in Latin hymns.
-The Rosary is used to help us meditate on the great mysteries of the Catholic faith and to remember the primary events in the history of our salvation.
+The purpose of the Rosary is to help us remember and meditate on the great mysteries of the Catholic faith and to remember the primary events in the history of our salvation.
 Some of the Popes have referred to the Rosary as a compendium of the Gospel since it is based on the incidents in the life of Our Lord and His Holy Mother.
+The mysteries of the Rosary are based on the incidents in the life of Our Lord and His Mother that are celebrated in the Liturgy.
 Twenty Mysteries are reflected throughout the Rosary, which are divided into:

-- Joyful Mysteries (said on Monday and Saturday)
+- Joyful Mysteries (said on Monday and Saturday and Sundays during Christmas)

 - Luminous Mysteries (said on Thursday)

-- Sorrowful Mysteries (said on Tuesday and Friday)
+- Sorrowful Mysteries (said on Tuesday and Friday and Sundays of Lent)

 - Glorious Mysteries (said on Wednesday and Sunday)